On-demand Webinar: Working in Social Services – The Essential Skills

 $20.00 Or MEMBER PLAN (Starting at $9.95 a month/viewer)

 Vicki Enns, MMFT, RMFT

-Whether working in the role of general helper, counsellor or administrator, there are key areas that are essential to providing helpful, collaborative and ethical services.
-This webinar discusses the fundamental understanding and skills required for working with people in a helping capacity.
-Core areas discussed for introductory skill-building are: communication, listening, service coordination, ethics, diversity and promoting helper resilience.
-Building awareness in these areas works toward reducing employee burnout and turnover while also improving service delivery.
+Whether someone is working as a general helper, counsellor, or administrator, there are key areas that are essential to providing helpful, collaborative, and ethical services.
+This webinar provides the fundamental understanding and skills required for working with people in a helping capacity.
+Participants will learn core skills in the areas of communication, listening, service coordination, ethics, diversity, and promoting helper resilience.
+These insights will help to reduce employee burnout and turnover while also improving service delivery.